 We hold a number of social events throughout the year including coffee evenings, post-rehearsal drinks, an annual lunch and a very popular quiz night.

 Concerts and social events are organised by the Trustees, of whom there are nine, and other volunteers.
 Our President, Mrs Carol Hossell, previously served the Society for many years as Chair.

 New members are warmly welcomed.
 Please contact us if you would like to find out more about the choir.
 No auditions are necessary, but some sight reading ability is helpful.
-Subscriptions are £35 per term (two terms per annum).
+Subscriptions are £35 per term (two terms per annum), with a small reduction for full-time students.
 There is a small charge for hire of vocal scores.
 It is possible to pay subscriptions in instalments - just have a word with our Treasurer, Yvonne.